HHSAPCompSci2020/capstone-project-arcoir/doc/README - Arcoir.txt

 Press the right arrow to move right.
 Press the left arrow to move left.
 Go through coins to collect coins.
 To avoid monsters, simply jump over them.
-To kill monsters, right-click anywhere on the screen once the monster comes into range.[b]
+To kill monsters, right-click anywhere on the screen once the monster comes into range.
 Right click the treasure chest to collect the artifact and gain loot.